JT8D-17/X-Plane-Opentrack-Plugin/README.md

-# X-Plane-Opentrack-Plugin
+# Opentrack Plugin for X-Plane

+&nbsp;

-This repository contains only the X-Plane plugin that is compiled alongside Opentrack on Linux systems.
+Standalone repository of the X-Plane plugin included in [Opentrack](https://github.com/opentrack/opentrack).
-It offers a way to build only the plugin without having to build Opentrack as well.
+Allows building the plugin without having to build Opentrack as well.

 &nbsp;